by Mayura Deshmukh and Saeed Iqbal

 The new generation of NVIDIA General Purpose Graphic Processor Units (GPUs), code name “Kepler,” has significant performance improvements, especially in accelerating compute-intensive applications.
 High Performance Linpack (HPL) stresses the compute and memory subsystems of the test systems and is widely accepted as a reference benchmark in the HPC community.
-To investigate GPU-accelerated HPL, it not only provides deeper insights into the performance of the systems but enables faster research and discovery for researchers in the world.
-Our study will compare HPL performance of 2 GPU models, K20 and K40, in PowerEdge R720.
+To investigate GPUs for accelerating HPL, it not only provides deeper insights into the performance of the systems but enables faster research and discovery for researchers in the world.
+Our study will compare HPL performance on various “Kepler” GPUs (K20 and K40).

-GPUs are attached inside the servers to provide the extra compute horsepower required for application acceleration.
-Dell now offers a full-featured solution (up to 2 GPUs per server) based on the PowerEdge R720 servers.
-In this blog, we compare the performance and power consumption results of a GPU-accelerated HPL on single-node PowerEdge R720 with 2 latest models of GPUs: K20 and K40.
+Dell now offers a full-featured GPU solution based on the PowerEdge R720 servers.
+In this solution GPUs are attached inside the servers to provide the extra compute horsepower required for application acceleration.
+Two of the latest Tesla K20 or K40 GPUs can be added to each PowerEdge R720 server.
+In this blog, we will present and compare the performance and power results of a GPU-accelerated HPL on single-node PowerEdge R720 with K20 and K40.

 Figure 1 shows the performance of HPL on single-node R720 with different GPUs.
-Compared to a CPU only configuration, an acceleration of 5X is obtained by using K40 GPU and an acceleration of 4.5X with K20 GPUs.
-The HPL efficiency is marginally higher on the K40 vs. K20.
-Figure 2 shows the power consumption results of running HPL.
-As shown, the power efficiency, i.e. the useful work delivered (GFlops in case of HPL) for every watt of power consumed, improves by adding GPUs.
-With two Kepler GPUs the power efficiency is up to 3X compared to the CPU only configuration.
+Compared to a CPU-only configuration, an acceleration of 6.2X is obtained by using K40 GPU and an acceleration of 5.1X with K20 GPUs.
+And the HPL efficiency is slightly higher on K40 (79.9%) than on K20 (79.1%).
+Below, Figure 2 shows the power consumption results of running HPL.
+As shown, the power efficiency, i.e. the useful work delivered for every watt of power consumed, improves by adding GPUs.
+With two Kepler GPUs the power efficiency is up to 3.7X compared to the CPU-only configuration.

 Figure 2: Total Power and Power Efficiency of the eight node cluster.

-First and foremost, using GPUs can substantially accelerate HPL.
-As shown in Figure 1, using CPUs only, each compute node delivers about 490 GFLOPs of sustained performance, by adding GPUs the sustained performance improves to about 2600 GFLOPS.
+In conclusion, first, using GPUs can substantially accelerate HPL.
+As shown in Figure 1, using CPUs only, each compute node delivers about 419 GFLOPs of sustained performance.
+By adding K40m GPUs the sustained performance improves to about 2600 GFLOPS.
 Second, using GPUs improves the performance/watt ratio as well.
-The power consumption with the addition of GPUs increases but not as much as the corresponding performance improvement.
-As shown in Figure 2, a CPU only node consumes about 537 Watts and operates at 0.92GFLOPS/Watt, adding GPUs the power consumption increases to about 938 Watts but now operates at 2.78GFLOPS/Watt, which represents an increase of about 200% in performance/Watt.
+The power consumption due to GPUs increases but not as much as the corresponding performance improvement.
+As shown in Figure 2, a CPU-only node consumes about 505 Watts and operates at 0.83 GFLOPS/watt.
+Adding K40m GPUs, the power consumption increases to about 850 Watts but now operates at 3.07 GFLOPS/watt, which represents an increase of about 250% in performance/watt.

 One of the significant changes from K20 to K40 is the bandwidth upgrade from PCIe Gen 2 to PCIe Gen 3.
-Compared the host-to-device and the device-to-host bandwidth, we have found that it improves 77% on host-to-device bandwidth, and 58% on device-to-host bandwidth on PCIe Gen 3 (K40) when compared to PCIe Gen2 (K20).
-For the device bandwidth (GPU internal memory bandwidth), it shows 25% improvement (181 GB/s for K40 and 145 GB/s for K20).
-The more detailed comparison shows in figure 3 below.
+Comparing the host-to-device and the device-to-host bandwidth, we found that it improves 74% on host-to-device bandwidth, and 56% on device-to-host bandwidth.
+And for the device-to-device bandwidth, it shows 40% improvement (203 GB/s for K40 and 145 GB/s for K20).
+The more detailed comparison is shown in figure 3 below.